“I wonder what it’s really like to work there.”

 The key here is authenticity.
 Don’t spend time crafting a story about what makes your organization so great.
-Do something better – utilize what employees say are your culture strengths and leverage them to give candidates a behind-the-scenes look at what matters most to your organization.
-Here’s one example:
+Do something better – utilize employee engagement survey data to discover your culture strengths and then leverage those to give candidates a behind-the-scenes look at what matters most to your organization.

 3. Know your threats, too.

-More than a third (38%) of workers will leave a job because of a toxic work culture.
-And Harvard Business Review reports a bad reputation costs a company at least 10% more per hire.
+More than a third (38 percent) of workers will leave a job because of a toxic work culture.
+And the Harvard Business Review reports a bad reputation costs a company at least 10 percent more per hire.
 That’s why it’s equally important to know what’s hurting your culture so you can focus your efforts to eliminate potential trouble areas.

 “Companies with a poor employer brand spend 10 percent more on salaries just to acquire the same talent.”
 Source: Harvard Business Review

 4. Earn credibility as an employer of choice.